Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Pletal (cilostazol) is a medication that can relieve claudication.
+Cilostazol is a medicine that can relieve claudication.
 Claudication is a common symptom of peripheral arterial disease (PAD).
-It causes pain or discomfort in your legs during exercise.
-This problem occurs because of reduced blood flow to your leg muscles.
+It causes pain in your legs when you walk or exercise.
+This happens because of reduced blood flow to your leg muscles.

-Pletal works by improving blood flow in the tiniest blood vessels.
-This allows you to walk farther without pain, so you can be more active and do more of the things you like to do.
-Pletal can be used safely with many medications, such as those used to reduce the risk of heart attack and stroke.
-But some medications can affect how Pletal works in your body, so your doctor needs to know what else you take.
-You may need to take Pletal for 1 to 3 months before it starts to work.
-If you see no improvement after taking Pletal daily for 3 months, your doctor will most likely take you off this medication.
-You should not use Pletal if you have heart failure.
+Cilostazol works by improving blood flow in the smallest blood vessels.
+This lets you walk farther without pain.
+You can then be more active and do more of the things you like to do.
+Cilostazol can be used safely with many medicines.
+These include medicines used to reduce the risk of heart attack and stroke.
+But some medicines can affect how cilostazol works in your body.
+So your healthcare provider needs to know what other medicines you take.
+You may need to use cilostazol for 1 to 3 months before it starts to work.
+If you see no improvement after using it for 3 months, then your provider will likely take you off it.
+You should not use cilostazol if you have heart failure.

-Take on an empty stomach, either 1 hour before a meal or 3 hours after, with a full glass of water.
+Take on an empty stomach.
+Take it either 1 hour before a meal or 3 hours after, with a full glass of water.

 Keep track of what you take.
-A pillbox with days of the week can help, especially if you take several medications.
+A pillbox with the days of the week marked can help, especially if you take several medicines.
 Or use a list or chart to keep track.

-Side effects of Pletal can occur.
-If you have problems, a dosage change may help.
+Cilostazol can cause side effects.
+If you have problems, changing your dose may help.
 Call your provider or get medical help right away if you have any of the following: